ME-ICA/tedana/docs/multi-echo.rst

 it also contains "noise" (termed non-BOLD signal) caused by things like participant motion and changes in breathing.
-Because the BOLD signal is known to decay at a set rate, collecting multiple echos allows us to assess whether components of the fMRI signal are BOLD- or non-BOLD.
+Because the BOLD signal is known to decay at a set rate, collecting multiple echos allows us to assess non-BOLD.

 The image below shows the basic relationship between echo times and the image acquired at 3T (top, A) and 7T (bottom, B).
 Note that the earliest echo time is the brightest, as the